-Salvos Schools offer a range of workshops for primary and senior students.
+Salvos Schools offer the following workshops for primary and senior students.

 Youth Homelessness: An Introduction (Years 7-12)